leiwanglsu/geog4057/Homeworks/Assignment 3 ModelBuilder with ArcGIS.md

 ## Data

-Data can be obtained from the [data subfolder](../data) of the class repository witht the name: assignment4data.zip.
+Data can be obtained from the [data subfolder](../data) of the class repository with the name: ModelBuilder_data.zip.

 Extract the data to a workspace and add the geodatabase "ToolData" to your ArcGIS Pro project database.
 Also, add the folder where the data are extracted to, to the folder list of ArcGIS Pro